PrismLauncher/PrismLauncher/README.md

 Prism Launcher is a custom launcher for Minecraft that allows you to easily manage multiple installations of Minecraft at once.

-This is a **fork** of the MultiMC Launcher and not endorsed by MultiMC.
+This is a **fork** of the MultiMC Launcher and is not endorsed by MultiMC.

 ## Installation